Our Blog | The Intern Group | Internship Tips & Advice

 Regardless of your industry or field of study, maximizing your productivity will help you to excel.
 Rather than putting in lots of extra hours, make the most of the time you do have by setting time limits, prioritizing, and focusing on what matters most.

-Here are 7 easy ways to start working smarter:
+Here are 7 easy ways to start working smarter, not harder:

 1. Prioritize

 When you have an endless to-do list, it can be difficult to know where to start.
 It’s tempting to jump around from project to project or task to task.
-However, rather than getting more things done, you’re actually being less productive when switching from item to item.
+However, rather than getting more things done, you’re being less productive when switching from item to item.
 You’ll be less focused on each, and more prone to make mistakes.
 The best thing you can do for yourself during times like these is to prioritize.
 Go down your list and determine which items are most time-sensitive and most important, and tackle those first.
+Once you've learnt how to prioritize tasks effectively, you'll find that your workday suddenly feels a lot easier, as you won't feel stressed whilst trying to get everything done at once.

 2. Ask questions

-Good communication is key if you want to work smart not hard.
-When you are assigned a project at work or an assignment in class, ensuring you have a good grasp of the task is the first step.
-Asking questions at the outset not only avoids unnecessary delays in the future, it also ensures you won’t make as many mistakes.
+Good communication skills are key if you want to work smart, not hard.
+When you are assigned a project at work or a class assignment, ensuring you have a good grasp of the task is the first step.
+Asking questions at the outset not only avoids unnecessary delays in the future, but it also ensures you won’t make as many mistakes.
 If you’re completing a task as part of a team, asking questions and communicating your progress is even more important.
+Having good communication at work will ensure you're working smart and not harder to ensure everybody is on the same page.

 3. Slow down

 While it might be tempting to speed through your tasks as quickly as possible, this will hurt you in the long run.
-Moving too quickly through your work leaves lots of room for mistakes, which will require you to go back through combing for errors.
+Moving too quickly through your work leaves lots of room for mistakes, which will require you to go back through combing for errors, meaning you're wasting more time at work and will need to work harder to fix mistakes.
 Slow down, and do things right the first time.
 Moving more slowly will also allow you to think more critically about your work, and incorporate feedback from your peers.

 4. Clear your head